Kong/docs.konghq.com/app/gateway-oss/2.4.x/proxy.md

 For plain text Route path:

-Same normalization technique as above is used, that is, method 1 through 4.
+Same normalization technique as above is used, that is, methods 1 through 4.

 For regex Route path:

-Only method 1 and 2 are used.
+Only methods 1 and 2 are used.
 In addition, if the decoded character becomes a regex meta character, it will be escaped with backslash.

-Please note that Kong normalizes any incoming request URI before performing router matches.
+Kong normalizes any incoming request URI before performing router matches.
 As a result, any request URI sent over to the upstream services will also be in normalized form that preserves the original URI semantics.